Get fit and dance into the fall!

 Join us for a transformative journey that blends fitness and global dance classes with holistic wellness, fostering a healthier lifestyle and community.

-Specializing in West African Dance (Guinea & Ghana) and Soca-Fit (Trinidad & Tobago) Register for a classLearn MoreNew Summer Calendar starts Sunday, June 1!
+Specializing in West African Dance (Guinea & Ghana) and Soca-Fit (Trinidad & Tobago) Register for a classLearn MoreNew fall Calendar starts October 1!

 Dynamic Dance Classes